MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Hardware Failures:

-- Disk errors writing data
+- Disk errors occur during data writes

-- Memory corruption affecting queries
+- Memory corruption affects queries

-- Storage controller failures
+- Storage controller failures happen

-- Power interruptions during writes
+- Power interruptions occur during writes

 Software Bugs:

-- MySQL bugs (rare but possible)
+- MySQL bugs surface (rare but possible)

-- Application logic errors
+- Application logic errors introduce problems

-- Concurrent access race conditions
+- Concurrent access race conditions emerge

-- Improper transaction handling
+- Improper transaction handling creates inconsistencies

 Operational Errors:

-- Incomplete backup restores
+- Incomplete backup restores leave gaps

-- Botched schema migrations
+- Botched schema migrations introduce issues

-- Replication lag causing inconsistencies
+- Replication lag causes inconsistencies

-- Manual data fixes gone wrong
+- Manual data fixes go wrong

 The Corruption Timeline: